aechchiki/SIB_LongReadsWorkshop_Zurich17/HandsOn_tmp.md

 ```
 gzip -9 <poretools_out>.fastq
-zcat <poretools_out>.fastq | head
+zcat <poretools_out>.fastq.gz | head
 ```

 � Are you familiar with the fastq format?
 What does each line correspond to?
+[Hint](https://en.wikipedia.org/wiki/FASTQ_format)

-� What are the other utilities embedded in the `poretools` package?
+� What are the other utilities embedded in the `poretools` toolkit?
+[Hint](https://poretools.readthedocs.io/en/latest/content/examples.html)

 � How many reads are in this dataset?
+[Hint](https://poretools.readthedocs.io/en/latest/content/examples.html#poretools-stats)

 � How would you change the command line if you wanted to only extract the reads corresponding to a high quality subset of the 2D reads?
 Are there any 2D reads with no complementary template/complement?
+Hint: how are the 2D reads generated?
+[Hint](https://poretools.readthedocs.io/en/latest/content/examples.html#poretools-fastq)

+� Choose a 2D read at random.
+Look for the corresponding reads in 1D (template/complement).
+Do you see an improvement in the quality scores?
+[Hint](https://en.wikipedia.org/wiki/Phred_quality_score)